The JAM ART · Panels · doors · carved surfaces

 • Inv.
 BA.11.004

-• The sculpture's intricate details and artful decorations reflect the rich cultural heritage of Bali, a place renowned for its expertise in sculpture and artistry.
-The carefully arranged flowers create a visually stunning effect, with each layer contributing to the piece's depth and dimension.
+The sculpture's intricate details and artful decorations reflect the rich cultural heritage of Bali, a place renowned for its expertise in sculpture and artistry.
+The carefully arranged flowers create a visually strong effect, with each layer contributing to the piece's depth and dimension.

 Parvati holds a special place in Hindu mythology, and this sculpture powerfully captures her grace and beauty.
 As the Balinese have a long history of worshipping Hindu deities, this artwork symbolizes their deep devotion and reverence for the goddess.